 The basement was renovated in 2015 when the new ventilation system and electrical wiring were also installed.
 The ceilings and walls were painted white.
-Some of the floors were also retiled.
+Some of the floors got new tiles.

 Ventilation machine.
 Photo: Robin Lindqvist.

 New flooring in the basement.
 Photo: Andreas Selenius.